Campus Living Guidelines

 Refunds of the damage deposit are given after you leave University housing or do not return to the University for the following semester and after it has been determined that no charges are pending.
 This generally takes 30-60 days after the end of the semester.
 To request a refund, a special form must be completed and signed.
 This form may be obtained from the Office of Residence Life, Vaughn Center, Room 213 or from the Bursar's Office, Plant Hall 428.

 Residents of all halls are required to participate in the University's meal plan.
-The 7-meal plan per week option is only available to students living in an apartment.
+The 7-meal plan per week option is only available to students living in an apartment with a kitchen.

 You may have overnight guests with prior authorization from your roommate(s).
 Guests will not be allowed in a room unless all occupants in that room are in agreement.
 Residents are asked to notify their RA when they will be having overnight guests.
 All guests are subject to University regulations and residence hall policies.